dward2/BME547/syllabus.md

 encouraged to discuss what you have learned in class and share resources that you find.
 However, your code development and final submitted code must be the product of your and/or your assigned group's effort and understanding.
-It is not permitted to share your code with others for them to copy or use.
-Any external resources developed by another person or company, and used in your project, must be properly recognized.
-These outside resources must be clearly published and cannot be the work of other current or former Duke students.
+It is not permitted to share your code with others for them to review, copy, or use.
+Any freely-available, external resources developed by others, and used in your project, must be properly recognized.
+These outside resources must be clearly published for general use and cannot be the work of other current or former Duke students.

 All students are expected to adhere to all principles of the [Duke Community Standard](http://www.integrity.duke.edu/standard.html).
 Violations of the Duke